cedricbastin/cedricbastin.github.io/_drafts/apple-wireless-charging.md

 Apple introduced wireless charging to its iPhone lineup in September 2017 with the iPhone 8 (Plus) and iPhone X.
 Apple chose to use the Qi standard for wireless charging in their phones, which has been included in every model released since.
 They were also the first iPhones to re-introduce glass back covers since the iPhone 4S (2013), as wireless charging does not work through a metal enclosures.
-The PMA standard hasn't made it into many consumer technology products since, virtually ending the wireless standards war.
+The PMA standard hasn't made it into many consumer technology products since, virtually(?) ending the wireless standards war.
-This shows how much weight Apple and it's ecosystem pull behind it, once Apple makes a decision it is likely to stick with it long term and other will follow (i.e. removing the headphone jack)
+This shows how much weight Apple and its ecosystem pull behind it, once Apple makes a decision it is likely to stick with it long term and other will follow (i.e. removing the headphone jack)

 <img srcset="/pictures/2020-10-apple-wireless-charging/native-union-wireless-charger.jpg 4x" alt="Qi wireless charging logo" class="center-image">